azine/email-bundle/README.md

     port:           "587"
     encryption:     "tls"
 ```

+If you are sending mails with mailgun on a free account and would like
+to be able to check the logs etc. for more than only two days, also check
+out the AzineMailgunWebhooksBundle.
+Mailgun deletes logs etc. from free
+accounts after aprox. two days.
+With this bundle you can store the events
+in your own database and keep them as long as you like.

 PS: make sure your application is allowed to connect to the other
 smpt.
 This might be blocked on shared hosting accounts. => ask